rexfaq/rexfaq/README.md

 **39) How is TREX apreciation going?**

 Very very strong right now.
-Here is a deterministic pancakeswap chart (Courtesy of @xqzi from TG group https://t.me/eth_rex/111056):
+Here is a deterministic pancakeswap chart price estimation (Courtesy of @xqzi from TG group https://t.me/eth_rex/111056):

 At 16 TREX = 7941.18 BUSD/TREX